 Mail takes a minimum of three to four weeks to arrive and packages take six to nine weeks.
 Advise your family and friends to number their letters and to include “Air Mail” on the envelopes.
 Your address during training will be:

 “Your Name,” PCT

 P. O. Box 208

-Once you have become a Volunteer, you will be able to get a box in your nearest city, town, or large trading center.
-If you live in a more populated area, you may be able to get your mail sent to your site.
-Many Volunteers share boxes in order to keep costs down and to alert one another as to when mail has arrived.
+Once you have become a Volunteer, you will be able to get a post office box in your nearest city, town, or large trading center.
+If you live in a more populated area, you may be able to get your mail sent to your community.
+Many Volunteers share post office boxes in order to keep costs down and to alert one another as to when mail has arrived.

-Before leaving the U.S., Volunteers find it useful to download applications that will make communicating easier.
+Before leaving the U.S., Peace Corps Volunteers find it useful to download applications that will make communicating easier.
 WhatsApp is the primary way in which Volunteers text and call each other in Malawi.
-Many Volunteer sites have decent enough service to receive and reply to WhatsApp messages or emails, but service may be spotty or you might only have service in certain rooms of your house or outside.
+Many Volunteers’ communities have decent enough service to receive and reply to WhatsApp messages or emails, but service may be spotty or you might only have service in certain rooms of your house or outside.

-All Volunteers must complete quarterly reports for the Peace Corps office.
-Although laptops are not required, they do make doing these reports, writing grants and lesson plans, or blogging and keeping track of media much easier.
+Peace Corps Trainees are highly recommended to bring their own laptops to Malawi.
+They do make completing required reports, writing grants and lesson plans, or blogging and keeping track of media much easier.
 However, please note that you will most likely need to travel to your nearest town or city in order to access the internet on your laptop.
 Most places in Malawi do not have wifi.
-In order to access the internet on a computer, you can hot spot off of your smart phone in an area that has excellent service, use a computer in an internet café, or buy units of internet at upscale hotels or restaurants in your nearest city.
+In order to access the internet on a computer, you can hotspot off of your smart phone (if you are in an area that has excellent connectivity), use a computer in an internet café, or buy units of internet at upscale hotels or restaurants in your nearest city.